 So, let’s delve deeper into the intricate workings of Web 3.0 and explore its groundbreaking features and unique capabilities.
 We aim to provide you with an understanding of how Web 3.0 is redefining the Internet’s landscape and carving a path for a more egalitarian, user-centric digital future.

 Users Become Decision Makers

-No Central Point of Failure
+Eliminating a Central Point of Failure

+Whenever you go on YouTube to watch a video, you send a data request to a central server on YouTube, which stores all videos.
+Once the central server receives your request, it will find that video from its storage and play it for you on its website.
 If this central server goes down, you will not be able to access YouTube, and if it gets hacked, all the data stored on the server will get into malicious hands.

 This happened in October 2021 when Facebook’s central server went down and was unavailable for 6 hours, and the world came to a standstill.
 With a central source, there is a greater chance of network outage or failure.